gitlabhq/gitlabhq/doc/development/fe_guide/performance.md

 - **Keep Entry Points Lite:**
   Page-specific javascript entry points should be as lite as possible.
-These files are exempt from tests, and should be used primarily for instantiation and dependency injection of classes and methods that live in modules outside of the entry point script.
+These files are exempt from unit tests, and should be used primarily for instantiation and dependency injection of classes and methods that live in modules outside of the entry point script.
 Just import, read the DOM, instantiate, and nothing else.

 - **Entry Points May Be Asynchronous:**
   _DO NOT ASSUME_ that the DOM has been fully loaded and available when an